Graduate Student Admission

-The Graduate Record Exam (GRE) General Test, or Graduate Management Admission Test (GMAT) is required of all applicants applying for graduate admission, other than applicants to the Master of Science in Nursing (MSN).
-Applicants to the MSN program will be required to take the Health Sciences Reasoning Test (HSRT).
+The Graduate Record Exam (GRE) General Test, or Graduate Management Admission Test (GMAT) is required of all applicants applying for graduate admission.
 Applicants to the M.Ed.
-Counseling Program may substitute the Miller Analogies Test (MAT) and applicants to Business Administration must take the Graduate Management Admission Test (GMAT).
+Counselor Education program may substitute the Miller Analogies Test (MAT) and applicants to Business Administration must take the Graduate Management Admission Test (GMAT).
 For students taking the GRE, only verbal and quantitative sections of the General Test are used for determining graduate eligibility.

 Applicants holding a master’s degree or higher from an accredited institution are not required to submit test scores.

-Test scores must be sent directly from the testing agency to the Office of Admissions of UH-Victoria.
+Test scores must be sent directly from the testing agency to the Office of Admissions and Student Recruitment.
 Scores no longer being reported will not be accepted and the student must retake the exam.
 Information concerning the GRE, GMAT and MAT tests may be obtained from the Office of Admissions or from the testing companies.
-For GRE call (609) 771-7670, access website at www.gre.org or write Graduate Record Examinations, Educational Testing Service, P.O.
+For GRE call 609-771-7670, access website or write Graduate Record Examinations, Educational Testing Service, P.O.
 Box 6000, Princeton, NJ 08541-6000.
-For GMAT, Call (609) 771-7330, access website at www.gmac.org or write Graduate Management Admission Test, Educational Testing Service, P.O.
+For GMAT, Call 609-771-7330, access website or write Graduate Management Admission Test, Educational Testing Service, P.O.
 Box 6103, Princeton, NJ 08541-6103.
 For MAT, call 1-800-622-3231 or write The Psychological Corporation, 555 Academic Court, San Antonio, TX 78204-2956.